SDN

 How to Prepare for SDN

-Software defined networking is a relativelty new practice that requires a lot of work to implement successfully.
-If you are planning to make the jump to SDN, let’s firstly consider its benefits to your business.
+Software defined networking is a new buzzword-related practice that requires a lot of work to implement successfully.
+So if you are planning to make the jump to SDN, let’s firstly consider its benefits to your business.

 A guide to help you prepare for SDN implementation.